 The PMOC conducts risk assessments in accordance with OP40 at key project milestones when requested by FTA to support FTA's decision regarding project advancement and funding.
 To date, the PMOC has conducted one risk assessment of the DTX Project, which supported FTA's evaluation of the project's readiness to advance into the Engineering phase.
 The pre-Entry to Engineering Risk Assessment was completed between May and August 2023 and indicated an estimated project cost of \$8,255 million including finance cost and contingency, and a forecasted FFGA Revenue Service Date of June 27, 2035, including contingency.
 These values formed the baseline of the project as it advanced into the Engineering phase.
-However, the PMOC anticipates that a risk update will eventually be required because of TJPA's decision to extend the Engineering phase to enable it to secure the required project cost in addition to the schedule, and as a result their respective contingencies and contingency drawdown curves in the project RCMP.
+However, the PMOC anticipates that a risk update will eventually be required because of TJPA's decision to extend the Engineering phase to enable it to secure the required project funding.
+In the PMOC's opinion, the extended schedule will significantly change the project cost in addition to the schedule, and as a result their respective contingencies and contingency drawdown curves in the project RCMP.